- Approx Cost:

-A multi-disciplinary subject that covers art, history, literature and philosophy of the ancient Greek and Roman world.
+A multi-disciplinary subject that covers art, history, literature and philosophy of the ancient Roman world.
 Students study two topics:

 Roman Social and Political Life - Examine how the Romans lived.
 Learn about what daily life was like, what they did for fun and why religion was central to their lives.

-Key figures of Ancient Rome – Who was Julius Caesar and did he really revolutionize an republic?
+Key figures of Ancient Rome – Who was Julius Caesar and did he really revolutionize a republic?
 Explore the interesting life of Emperor Nero.
 Was he crazy or just misunderstood?